kunkelkevin/team-profile/README.md

 ## Testing

 Testing was done using Jest.
-To run the tests, first install Jest using "npm install jest --save-dev" in the command line, then "npm test" to see the results.
+To run the tests type "npm test" in the command line to see the results.
 Tests were created to ensure each of the four classes properly created an object.
 Each method within the classes were also tested to ensure proper information was being relayed.

 ## Questions